-The history of felony disenfranchisement date back to English colonist.
+The history of felony disenfranchisement dates back to English colonists.
 It originated as a common law practice referred to as "civil death."
 The early colonial laws limited the revocation of voting rights to offenses related to voting or violations of moral code, but then post-American Revolution the penalty expanded to encompass all felony offenses.
-After the Reconstruction period, during the time of Jim Crow laws, disenfranchisement laws were crafted to focus on offenses that were considered to be most commonly committed by African-Americans.
+After the Reconstruction period, during the time of Jim Crow laws, disenfranchisement laws were crafted to focus on offenses that were considered to be most commonly committed by African Americans.
 It was not until a century later, through the Voting Rights Act of 1965, that things began to change.
 However, states kept felony disenfranchisement laws on the books.

 In states that allow restoration of voting rights, the process by which a person has their voting rights restored can be complex.
 The procedure of registering to vote after disenfranchisement generally includes lengthy paperwork to be correctly filed through state agencies, sometimes including unintended waiting periods even for automatic restoration as a result of insufficient resources in state agencies.

 In the past two decades, several states have taken legislative action to address the voting rights of those who carry a felony record.
 These reforms include streamlining and simplifying processes to regain the right to vote after certain standards have been met, as well as addressing the voting rights of those on probation.